alipzsh/knowledge-base/xss.md

   * determine if it's reflected in the response
   * it should be short and only alphanumeric to survive input validations

-3. determine the reelection context (where is it reflected):
+1. determine the reflection context (where is it reflected):
   * between html tags
   * within a quoted tag attribute
   * a JavaScript string